U.S. News Rankings

-The student-faculty ratio at SUNY--Plattsburgh is 17:1, and the school has 41.2 percent of its classes with fewer than 20 students.
-The most popular majors at SUNY--Plattsburgh include: Business, Management, Marketing, and Related Support Services; Education; Communication, Journalism, and Related Programs; Psychology; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 80.8 percent.
+The student-faculty ratio at SUNY--Plattsburgh is 16:1, and the school has 44.3 percent of its classes with fewer than 20 students.
+The most popular majors at SUNY--Plattsburgh include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Communication, Journalism, and Related Programs; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 80.5 percent.

 |Student gender distribution|